Volunteer and Intern in Mexico

 - Location: Guadalajara, Ciudad Guzman, Cuyutlan

 - Local languages: Spanish

-Living in Mexico is an experience difficult to match.
-You’ll live with a host family and be immersed in the local lifestyle and community, from the universal passion for soccer to the ‘Day of the Dead’ celebrations, when the whole country grinds to a halt to honor its ancestors.
+Living in Mexico is an incredible experience.
+All of our volunteers (except for those joining the Conservation & Environment Project) live with a local host family and are immersed in the local lifestyle and community, from the universal passion for soccer to the “Day of the Dead” celebrations, when the whole country grinds to a halt to honor its ancestors.

-There are plenty of activities here to fill your time off.
-Attending a soccer fiesta followed by a meal of tortas ahogadas - pork rolls drowned in chili sauce - is something that has to be experienced.
-Visit a small town with a group of volunteers and become the star of the local festival: in Mexico, anything’s possible!
+There are plenty of activities here to fill your leisure time Attending a soccer match or lucha libre (dramatic Mexican wrestling) followed by a meal of tortas ahogadas - pork rolls drowned in chili sauce - is something that has to be experienced!

 Mexico offers a bit of everything to everyone volunteering abroad, all accessible via the reliable bus services that cross the country.
+Domestic flights are numerous and reasonably priced, so traveling around on weekends and after your project is affordable and easy.
 There are cheap, clean, modest hotels in almost every small town.

 To get away from it all, find a good map and a bus schedule and head for the beaches, hills, jungles, or mountains.
 In Mexico it is easy to get off the beaten track.
 It’s a paradise of mountains and volcanoes, deserts, beaches, and ancient ruins and civilizations, with nearly 30 World Heritage Sites.